WRITING

 In addition to being a poignant tale of personal development, Toward Another Shore vividly describes small-town and family life in Alex’s beloved Upper Fraser Valley.
 It also offers insight into a little described moment in queer Canadian history—the decade prior to the 1969 Stonewall riots, when despite the era’s drive for civil rights Vancouver’s gay enclave continued to suffer discrimination and police harassment.

 Alex generated a lot of material over the nearly two decades he laboured on the work.
 He had a natural dramatic sense that lent tension to each story.
 His language was poetic, humorous and exuberantly down to earth.
 But with only scant training in writing fiction, he didn’t always know how to shape this material.
-When I took on the project I found a few of the stories worked well.
+When I took on the project after his death, I found a few of the stories worked well.
 As for the rest, it was a bit like archaeology—requiring me to dig through draft after draft to find the shape he was driving toward and to sharpen its arc.

 Fortunately, Alex was a huge pack rat.
 So, on the occasions where beats needed fleshing out or new scenes added, I was able to utilize text and incidents gleaned from his copious editorial notes, letters, journals and photographs from the period.